 - Blushing Pink Iceberg rose is a sport of the original Iceberg.
 This Iceberg rose's petals have a wonderful light pink blush to them almost as if painted by a famous artist.
 She carries the same amazing hardiness and growth habits as the original Iceberg floribunda rose bush and will, at times, produce flushes of white blooms, especially during the hot summer temps.

 - Brilliant Pink Iceberg rose is similar to Blushing Pink Iceberg rose except that she has a more pronounced pink coloration, kind of a creamy pink in some temperature conditions.
-Brilliant Pink rose Iceberg carries the same hardiness and disease resistance as all of the Iceberg roses do.
-This Iceberg rose’s fragrance is a mild honey like fragrance.
+Brilliant Pink rose Iceberg carries the same hardiness and disease resistance as all Iceberg roses do.
+This Iceberg rose's fragrance is a mild, honey-like fragrance.

 - Burgundy Iceberg rose has deep purple blooms with a slightly lighter reverse in some rose beds, and I have seen this Iceberg rose have deep dark red blooms in other rose beds.
 Burgundy Iceberg rose is a sport of Brilliant Pink Iceberg rose.

 - There is even a blended yellow blooming Iceberg rose known as Golden Iceberg rose.
-Introduced in 2006 and a floribunda rose as well, this Iceberg rose’s fragrance is moderate and pleasing and the foliage is glossy green just as a rose bush should have.
-Golden Iceberg roses do not appear to be related in any way to the other Iceberg roses listed in this article; however, it is said to be a very hardy rose bush in its own right.
+Introduced in 2006 as a floribunda rose as well, this Iceberg rose's fragrance is moderate and pleasing and the foliage is glossy green just as a rose bush should have.
+Golden Iceberg roses do not appear to be related in any way to the other Iceberg roses listed in this article; however, they are said to be very hardy rose bushes in their own right.